awsdocs/amazon-ec2-user-guide/doc_source/ebs-deleting-snapshot.md

 In the following diagram, Volume 1 is shown at three points in time\.
 A snapshot has captured each of the first two states, and in the third, a snapshot has been deleted\.
 + In State 1, the volume has 10 GiB of data\.
 Because Snap A is the first snapshot taken of the volume, the entire 10 GiB of data must be copied\.
 + In State 2, the volume still contains 10 GiB of data, but 4 GiB have changed\.
 Snap B needs to copy and store only the 4 GiB that changed after Snap A was taken\.
 The other 6 GiB of unchanged data, which are already copied and stored in Snap A, are referenced by Snap B rather than \(again\) copied\.
 This is indicated by the dashed arrow\.
 + In state 3, the volume has not changed since State 2, but Snapshot A has been deleted\.
 The 6 GiB of data stored in Snapshot A that were referenced by Snapshot B have now been moved to Snapshot B, as shown by the heavy arrow\.
-As a result, you are still charged for storing 10 GiB of data—6 GiB of unchanged data preserved from Snap A, and 4 GiB of changed data from Snap B\.
+As a result, you are still charged for storing 10 GiB of data; 6 GiB of unchanged data preserved from Snap A and 4 GiB of changed data from Snap B\.

  **Example 1: Deleting a Snapshot with Some of its Data Referenced by Another Snapshot**